-Many studios have been hit extremely hard during the COVID-19 pandemic and have suffered immensely from a dramatic decrease in student enrollment.
-In this post, I’ll share with you 7 tips on how I have grown my piano studio during a pandemic by using my piano studio website as a recruiting tool.
-After reading this post, you’ll have a toolbox of ways you can grow your online studio too!
+In this post, I share 7 tested tips on how I have grown my piano studio by using my piano studio website as a recruiting tool.
+Whether you’re new to online piano teaching or have done it a few years, after reading this post, you’ll have a toolbox of ways you can grow your online studio too!

 Tip 1: If you don’t have a piano studio website, get one!

-If you don’t know how to build one, find someone who does.
+If you don’t know how to build a piano studio website, find someone who does.
 The important thing is that you have an online presence, a place where people can find you, a place where people can contact you.

 You have to be visible where they’re looking.

 You don’t need an elaborate website.
-A simple website with a front page, policy page, piano studio page, and contact form will do the trick.
+A simple piano studio website with a front page, policy page, piano studio page, and contact form will do the trick.

 Go get started right now!
-Get your website up and running, and be visible so they can find you!
+Get your piano studio website up and running, and be visible so they can find you!

 Tip 2: Create a special webpage specifically for online piano lessons